RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 This will install the Rubi package in Mathematica's repository for packages.

-## Uninstall Rubi
+# Instructions for Uninstalling Rubi

-The paclet-based installations of Rubi can be removed with
+To remove a paclet-based installation of Rubi for Mathematica version 9 or later, issue the command

 ```
 PacletUninstall["Rubi"]
 ```

-For Mathematica 7 and 8, please delete the "Rubi" directory from
+To remove a Rubi package for Mathematica 7 or later, delete the directory named "Rubi" from

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]